[Updated Feb 2015!] All-inclusive concept so you don’t have to worry about organizing lift passes, lessons, food, accommodation separately.

 Outdoor canadian tub (swimwear required)

 Ofuro (Japanese indoor bath- separate gender) is open 24 hours – PLEASE RESPECT THE LOCAL CULTURE AND READ THE INSTRUCTIONS (Read about onsen etiquette here).
 The ofuro is a place of relaxation and not a playground.
 I have seen kids running amok, spraying other people with showers, dipping the bath towels in the water and whatnot (actually some adults do this too).
-On the other hand, I have also seen parents who explain to their kids the proper ofuro behaviour, and kids who appreciate and follow the rules.
+On the other hand, I have also seen parents who explain to their kids the proper ofuro behaviour, and kids who appreciate and follow the proper etiquette.
 Being an international resort, Club Med is a very comfortable environment for lazy tourists and this unfortunately tends to attract those who do not want to learn anything about local language or culture.
 [From my observation in Feb 2015, the most badly-behaved guests in the ofuro were from HK, which is sad because Asian culture is supposed to be about respect for others.]

 Separate gender ofuro- changing room (separate gender)